metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

     when a user attempts to train an architecture with unsupported target and dataset combinations.
-Therefore, it is the responsibility of the architecture developer to verify if the model and the trainer support the provided train_datasets and validation_datasets passed to the Trainer, as well as the dataset_info passed to the model.
+Therefore, it is the responsibility of the architecture developer to verify if the model and the trainer support the provided train_datasets and val_datasets passed to the Trainer, as well as the dataset_info passed to the model.

 The ``ModelInterface`` is the main model class and must implement a